 Windows has always had a number of important apps that we adore.
 And with the advent of Windows 10 and its Universal apps platform, the number of Windows 10 apps is growing exponentially.
 Even the popular chat and social media apps like Facebook, Twitter, WhatsApp, etc., have arrived.
 That means you need to be more protective of your data as a laptop or computer tends to be shared among family members.
 While Windows 10 offers a built-in App Locker service, it’s limited to Windows Enterprise and Education versions.
-If you are using any other Windows version, don’t worry – here’s how you can lock apps on Windows 10.
+If you are using any other Windows version, don’t worry – here’s how you can lock apps on Windows 10 and Windows 11.

 Lock Specific Apps in Windows 10